 For Miniroos players (U7 to U11), participation trophies will always be provided.
 The club covers the cost of the trophies.

-For Junior teams (U12 to U18) participation trophies are only available on an opt-in basis.
+For Junior teams (U12 to U17) there are 2 or 3 merit-based trophies for the whole team.
 The club covers the cost of the trophies.

 The trophies will be presented at Family Gala day.
 Coaches get a few minutes on stage to say a few words and present the trophies to their players.
 Parents can then get some photos of the players holding their trophies .